Early Printed Books

 What happens to the boxes once they have been transferred?

 On arrival in the College Archives each box of records is given a unique barcode number.
 The transfer sheet is then updated and a copy is sent back to the originating department for their records.
 The boxes are usually sent to an off-site storage facility, from which they can be retrieved.
-Most records are not made available for general research until they are 30 years old and have been catalogued by a member of the Manuscripts and Archives Research Library (see above for exceptions).
+Most records are not made available for general research until they are 30 years old and have been catalogued by a member of Manuscripts & Archives (see above for exceptions).
 Some records may be subject to a longer closure period.
 These include records which contain personal information, or those of a sensitive nature.
 These longer periods of closure are decided upon in conjunction with the transferring department.

 For further information and enquiries please contact us.